-(1) Models for fatigue actions shall be defined for the action effect spectrum and the expected number of cycles during the design life.
+(1) Models for fatigue actions shall be defined for the action effect spectrum and the expected number of cycles during the design service life.

 NOTE The action effect spectrum depends on the type of structure.

 (2) When relevant, the stress variation during time (stress history) should take account of any interaction between the action and the structure.